 Finally, there is one very important thing to realise in relation to the clinics’ success rates – they’re just the average and because of that they do not matter to an individual patient.
-What an each patient should do is to ask about their own chances of getting pregnant in the clinic they choose – basing on their own individual medical history, diagnosis and genetics.
+What each patient should do is to ask about their own chances of getting pregnant in the clinic they choose – based on their own individual medical history, diagnosis and genetics.
 That’s why it is always highly advisable to contact clinics and discuss one’s specific medical situation before making the actual decision.
 IVF abroad is safe when you prepare to it in a meticulous way beforehand.
 Be careful and not suspicious – these are the words that perfectly sum up the advice Alexanders gives the viewers of this webinar.